gitFloyd/KerasExamples/README.md

 	- Currently, it has .hidden
 - simpleUtility
 	- Add TextWrapper class.
 It facilitates wrapping outputted text in a specified HTML tag.
 It optionally takes an HTMLElement class attribute.
 If adding the classes foo and bar, simply pass in "foo bar".
 	- Add Hide and Pre classes which inherit from TextWrapper.
-Hide puts outputted text in a hidden div, and Pre puts outtputted text inside of &lt;pre&rt; tags.
+Hide puts outputted text in a hidden div, and Pre puts outtputted text inside of &lt;pre&gt; tags.
 	- nl2br(text) function added.
-Previously, printbr() converted \n and \r\n to &lt;br&rt; and printed the results right away.
+Previously, printbr() converted \n and \r\n to &lt;br&gt; and printed the results right away.
 Now, nl2br() handles the conversion.
 Then printbr() just does the printing. printbr() is still used as before.
 It is only the internal code that changed.
 	- Code for a Keras tutorial was added.
 		- Filename: page_First Keras Tutorial.py
 		- Find the tutorial here: https://machinelearningmastery.com/tutorial-first-neural-network-python-keras/